andli/pymkm/README.md

 1. Copy `config_template.json` to `config.json` and fill in your API keys.
 1. Run `main.py`.
 1. Profit.

+## 📈 Price calculation

+The prices for non-foils are the "trend" prices supplied by Cardmarket.
+I only look at English cards for now.
+Cardmarket does not however supply trend prices for foils, so my algorithm is this:

+_NOTE: This is a rough algorithm, designed to be safe and not to sell aggressively._

+1. Filter out foils, English, not altered, not signed, minimum Good condition.
+1. Set price to lowest + (median - lowest / 4), rounded to closest rouding limit.
+1. Undercut price in seller's own country by the rounding limit if not contradicting 2)
+1. Never go below the rounding limit for foils

+Base prices (€) and discounts for lower grading (decimal %) can be set in `config.json`.

 ## 🔓 Locking prices